Catamount Lodge - Order of the Arrow

 If your unit has no eligible youth this year, please complete the election request form and indicate that you have no one eligible.
 This will help us ensure that all units have had the opportunity for an election.

-Beginning February 1, 2019, unit elections will be permitted in Scouts BSA, Venturing, and Sea Scout units.
-The new Order of the Arrow membership requirements are as follows:
+Unit elections are permitted in Scouts BSA, Venturing, and Sea Scout units.
+The Order of the Arrow membership requirements are as follows:

 - Be a registered member of the Boy Scouts of America.